 Deaths

-- Causes are ranked by descending total number of injury deaths (Figure 5)
+Note: Causes are ranked by descending total number of injury deaths (Figure 5).

 Sources: AIHW National Mortality Database and ABS National, state and territory population.

-Deaths increased with age for both sexes, with higher mortality among males as compared to females from age 10 onwards (Figure 18).
-Over half of injury deaths (54.8%) were for people aged 70 and over.
+The mortality rate increased with age for both sexes, and was higher among males than females from age 10 onward (Figure 16).
+Over half of injury deaths (54.2%) were for people aged 70 and over.

 Trends by age